coady/graphique/README.md

 * Stricter validation of inputs
 * Columns can be cast to another arrow data type
 * Grouping uses large list arrays with 64-bit counts
-* Datasets can be read on-demand
+* Datasets are read on-demand or optionally at startup

 0.4